krinsdeath/Cooldowns/README.md

 =========
 Info
 ----
-*Cooldowns v0.5.0* - Configurable command cooldowns and warmups
+*Cooldowns v1.0.0* - Configurable command cooldowns and warmups

 *   by **krinsdeath**

 >   This code is licensed under the *don't be a douche* code.
 >   You may use this code in any way you see fit, except for
 >   monetary gain or business use.
 If you intend to use or modify
->   this work, please mention me in the source.
-This software is
+>   this work, you must mention me in the source code as the
->   presented as-is, and I give no guarantee as to the stability
+>   original author.
+This software is presented as-is, and I give
+>   no guarantee as to the stability or safety of operating it.
->   or safety of operating it.
-The source code is freely available.
+>   The source code is freely available.

-Cooldowns 0.5.0 is a complete rework of the original project.
+Cooldowns 1.0.0 is a complete rework of the original project.
 It's easier to configure, more powerful, and in every way, better.

 Features
 --------
-*   Configurable cooldowns and warmups for commands
-*   Configurable cooldowns for block placement
+*   Completely configurable warmups, including the ability to be interrupted when moving or taking damage, for any command
-*   Different cooldowns for different groups
+*   Completely configurable cooldowns for any command your server uses
+*   Multi-world friendly
 *   Localizations
 *   Customizable warm up periods for commands